mjbradvica/personal-website-articles/2021/blazor-series/BlazorStateManagement/blazor-state-management-1-3.md

 - A "Publish" method that our components will use to publish an event
 - Numerous events that components may choose to subscribe to

 We need to ensure that any component in our application can have access to our StateStore.
-To enable this we will pass the StateStore down through out the entire application as a cascading parameter.
+To enable this, we will pass the StateStore down throughout the entire application as a cascading parameter.

 In our App.razor file: